 - Disprove unauthorized charges instantly – preferably before the next two billing cycles

 - It is preferable to purchase your products or services using a credit card rather than a debit card − a credit card offers more security features and provides the consumer with more protection

 - Exercise patience and kindness when dealing with your bank’s dispute department − yelling isn’t a good strategy

 - Consider hiring an attorney only after you exhaust all other avenues, since the fee for representation can exceed the amount of money you want to recover

 Credit Card Companies Will Investigate

-A credit card company must investigate your claim within a reasonable period of time once it receives your request.
+A card company or its duly authorized agent must investigate your claim within a reasonable period of time once it receives your request.
 The ensuing investigation can include an analysis of the signature on the credit card slip, a review of any relevant police report or a comparison of your address with that of the merchant.